Yamiru/s3-minio-backup-pterodactyl/README.md

 4. Install S3 Storage server with custom defined port –wait for server ready /green/
 5.	normal/update/rotate to normal - startup type(pterodactyl - manage server)
 6.	copy filemanager – keys key&secret
+7.	login http://7.9.109.124:26611 and create bucket (name: first) --> edit policy to read/write
-7.	edit panel side file .env and add this to end:
+8.	edit panel side file .env and add this to end (with yours data):

 ```
 # Set your panel to use s3 for backups